asergiobranco/blackwing_documentation/docs/client.md

     >   min value: 8 - max value: 128

 `set_microservice(self, microservice_id : int, request_session : bool)`

+> Creates a microservice context, that can be accessed through microservice_id
+> microservice_id : int or str
+>   An integer or hexadecimal string that should be equal to the microserice_id in the server.
+> request_session : bool
+>   Wheter or not to request a session in the first connection.
+>   If True, the client will request a new session in every new connection, if the server fails to provide a valid session in the previous requests.

 `send_to_ms(self, microservice_id : int, msg : bytes)`